istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 ## Use a waypoint proxy {#useawaypoint}

-When a waypoint proxy is deployed, it is not used by any resource until you explicitly configure your resource to use it.
-You can label your resource such as namespace, service or pods with the `istio.io/use-waypoint` label to use a waypoint.
-We recommend to start with namespace waypoint proxy first.
-To enable a specific namespace such as the `default` namespace for a waypoint proxy, simply add the `--enroll-namespace` parameter to your `istioctl experimental waypoint apply` command, which labels the namespace with `istio.io/use-waypoint: waypoint` for you automatically:
+When a waypoint proxy is deployed, it is not used by any resources until you they are explicitly configured to use it.

+To enable a namespace, service or Pod to use a waypoint, add the `istio.io/use-waypoint` label with a value of the waypoint name.
+We recommend to start with namespace waypoint proxy first as it can be used by any resources in the namespace.

+If you use `istioctl` to deploy your namespace waypoint, you can use the `--enroll-namespace` parameter to automatically label a namespace for you.

 {{< text bash >}}
 $ istioctl experimental waypoint apply -n default --enroll-namespace